phpMussel/phpMussel/_docs/readme.en.md

 /vault/fe_assets/frontend.css | CSS style-sheet for the front-end.
 /vault/fe_assets/frontend.dat | Database for the front-end (contains account and session information; only generated if the front-end is enabled and used).
 /vault/fe_assets/frontend.html | The main HTML template file for the front-end.
+/vault/fe_assets/icons.php | Icons handler (used by the front-end file manager).
+/vault/fe_assets/pips.php | Pips handler (used by the front-end file manager).
 /vault/lang/ | Contains phpMussel language data.
 /vault/lang/.htaccess | A hypertext access file (in this instance, to protect sensitive files belonging to the script from being accessed by non-authorised sources).
 /vault/lang/lang.ar.fe.php | Arabic language data for the front-end.